brkarcher/brkarcher.github.io/shadow.md

 And so he tipped his hand to Erefar that he was not acting alone.
 He had four associates.
 All were young, brightly glazed with achievement and love of their craft.
 Passionate scholars, then, with an affinity for theory.
 In this case, Erefar supposed, moral theory.

 Their discussion today, taking place in Stefan's own chamber over bread and tea, focused on a very physical, immediate sort of arrangement, however.
-They supposed that the Chancellor might die at the lectern during the voting session.
+They supposed that the chancellor might die at the lectern during the voting session.
 How might they ensure that _justice_ was carried out, and not just a random act of violence?
 Their plan seemed to be to assume that some sort of recess would follow the stroke of death and that they would need to take advantage of it.
 Stefan would watch for the event and signal the four so as to better be prepared for the outbreak of chaos.
-Two of them would abscond to the Chancellor's office, scavenging for useful bits of evidence and inventing excuses as necessary.
+Two of them would abscond to the chancellor's office, scavenging for useful bits of evidence and inventing excuses as necessary.
 One would remain with Stefan to help in case the panic in the Hall gave way to some sort of malleable, or at least challengeable mood.

 Erefar considered this himself.
-Their plan was as fine a plan as a few junior members could be expected to produce, but he doubted it would have great effect.
+Their plan was as fine a plan as a few young conspirators could be expected to produce, but he doubted it would have great effect.
 They needed his help.
 Fortunately, he knew how to provide it.

 After that, they meandered down what seemed like much more well-worn grooves of thought.
 How could they best clean house?
 None of them had the tenure or résumé to compete for any high offices, but they all agreed that they had to lever all of the meager power and authority they could muster anyway.
-Sister Liliana suggested that they lean on the Treasurer to exceed their normal mandate (which was to aid in the continuity between Chancellors) and to do a thorough accounting of the Chancellor's office and uncover the stains of corruption within the office.
-All of them agreed that the Treasurer had thus far been too competent to be a crony himself.
-Brother Stefan also reminded the group that the Librarian's office would be particularly important, and they should be surreptitiously priming any contacts they had there.
+Sister Liliana suggested that they lean on the treasurer to exceed his normal mandate (which was to aid in the continuity between chancellors) and to do a thorough accounting of the chancellor's office and uncover the stains of corruption within.
+All of them agreed that the treasurer had thus far been too competent to be a crony himself.
+Brother Stefan also reminded the group that the librarian's office would be particularly important, and they should be surreptitiously priming any contacts they had there.

 One by one, they filed out, until Brother Stefan was alone.
 Erefar raised his hood and left the adjacent cell, impressed with the convictions of his solicitor but not yet in possession of the surety he sought.